An-Be/Kerma---Crypto-Wallet/Readme.md

 # Kerma : a crypto wallet #

 This is a front end development project.
 Kerma is a decentralized crypto wallet.
-This is my first portfolio project, I will be using HTML, CSS, Bootstrap, and JS to build the simple responsive website.
+I used HTML, CSS, Bootstrap, and JS to build the simple responsive website.
 For now it is only a front end project but I plan on adding back end components as well to this project.

 ## What I learned ##